What to Visit in Treviso

 Treviso is also known as "Lilltle Venice"

-What to see in Treviso in 1 day or more: TOP-10 attractions to pay attention to.
-How to get there, where to eat, what to buy for a memory?
-Where to stay in Treviso and what to visit in the vicinity – in the article of good Time for Trip.
+What to do in Treviso in 1 day or more: TOP-10 attractions to visit.
+How to get there, where to eat, what to buy as a keepsake?
+Where to stay in Treviso, what places need to see in the vicinity – in the article of good Time for Trip.

 The Italian city Treviso, located just half an hour from magnificent Venice, is usually listed in travelers plans as a transit point.
 Indeed, near there is the Antonio Canova airport, where flights of large European low-cost airlines like Ryanair or EasyJet land.